Minimum Basic Agreement (MBA) Overview

 The MBA includes a provision which allows employers to establish diversity programs in order to increase job opportunities for minorities, women, the disabled, and writers over the age of 40.

-For more information about the Guild’s work to improve diversity in the media industry, visit Diversity.
+For more information about the WGAE’s work to improve diversity in the media & entertainment industries, visit Diversity, Equity, Inclusion and Belonging (DEIB).

 Protecting Rights